First Trip to Europe? Best Places to Visit (#1 May Surprise)

 Italy highlights

-• Venice โ€“ No travel guide on Europe is worth its salt without mention of romantic Venice.
-Itโ€™s all gorgeous palazzos, canals and charming bridges.
-(If youโ€™re visiting on a cruise, hereโ€™s how to get from the port to Veniceย itself.)
+• Venice โ€“ Itโ€™s all gorgeous palazzos, canals and charming bridges.
+(If youโ€™re visiting on a cruise, hereโ€™s how to get from the cruise port to Venice itself.)

 • Food and drink โ€“ Pizza, pasta, Prosecco and gelato.
 Enough said.